nerboda/easy_breadcrumbs/README.md

 Provides an `easy_breadcrumbs` view helper for automatically generating bootstrap breadcrumbs for your Sinatra Application.

+* It's able to properly generate the html for many different types of complex routes (See Below).
+* It only generates breadcrumbs for the routes you've defined, so if you have a route `/categories/10/contacts/5`, but haven't defined an index view route for `/categories`, that item will be left out.

 ## Installation

 Add this line to your application's Gemfile: